Poison gas expected: UK preparations for WW2

 Rattle or clacker alert, held by handle and whirled round to alert for poison gas**.

-Cigarette cards, which have their own page, came in sets dedicated to different interests, and one set was what to do in an air raid.
+Cigarette cards, which have their own page and came in sets dedicated to different interests, had a set was what to do in an air raid and gas attack.
 It was excellent at reaching the wider public because smoking was so widespread, and collecting cigarette cards was a common hobby for children.
 It was a rare household where no-one smoked and at the time every packet contained a cigarette card.
 The fact that a buyer had no idea what card was inside any packet led to considerable bartering - and hence gas attack publicity.

 Gas masks ordered well in advance by Neville Chamberlain